 If they like the cheese, they start bargaining the price using a ritual way handshake or ‘clap the hands’ (handjeklap).
 The clap the hand of the other and shout out the price.
 If they agreed on a price, the porters then carry the cheese to the weighing house (de Waag).

-Cheese market Alkmaar
+1. A visit to the Cheese market of Alkmaar

 The most famous and classic cheese market is in Alkmaar, North-Holland.
 The cheese market is every Friday morning.
 It’s not just a market, but rather a spectacle particular spectacle wither carries hauling cheese, specially for tourists.
 The cheese market is surrounded by a fun art and craft market.
 This is where you can find real Dutch ‘poffertjes’, herring, farm cheese, a clog maker, craft stalls and much more!

-Other things to do in Alkmaar
+More things to do in Alkmaar

 Alkmaar is an old town with over 1000 monumental buildings.
 It’s also great for shopping.
 You can also visit the local museum ‘Stedelijk Museum Alkmaar’, and learn about the history of Alkmaar.
 The Cheese Museum is located at the old Weighing House.
 There is the Beer Museum ‘De Boom’, located in a former brewery dating back to the 17th century where you can try different locally brewed beers.
 And there is the Beatles Museum.